tarantool/doc/doc/book/connectors/__perl.rst

     $ sudo cpan install DR::Tarantool

 Here is a complete Perl program that inserts ``[99999,'BB']`` into ``space[999]`` via the Perl API.
-Before trying to run, check that the server is listening at ``localhost:3301`` and that the space ``examples`` exists, as :ref:`described earlier <index-connector_setting>`.
+Before trying to run, check that the server instance is listening at ``localhost:3301`` and that the space ``examples`` exists, as :ref:`described earlier <index-connector_setting>`.
 To run, paste the code into a file named :file:`example.pl` and say :samp:`perl example.pl`.
 The program will connect using an application-specific definition of the space.
-The program will open a socket connection with the Tarantool server at ``localhost:3301``, then send an INSERT request, then — if all is well — end without displaying any messages.
+The program will open a socket connection with the Tarantool instance at ``localhost:3301``, then send an INSERT request, then — if all is well — end without displaying any messages.
 If Tarantool is not running on ``localhost`` with listen port = 3301, the program will print “Connection refused”.